Arctics-Academy/arctics-web-frontend/docs/Tasklist.md

 ## Before Student Release...

-- [x] SAM: Stop booking from proceeding if not selected slot.
+- [x] DONE: Stop booking from proceeding if not selected slot.

 - [x] SAM: Add `<title>` tags to each student page.